PROTONIX I.V.- pantoprazole sodium injection, powder, for solution

 Storage

-1. Reconstitute PROTONIX I.V. with 10 mL of 0.9% Sodium Chloride Injection, USP, to a final concentration of approximately 4 mg/mL.
+1. Reconstitute each vial of PROTONIX I.V. with 10 mL of 0.9% Sodium Chloride Injection per vial to a final concentration of approximately 4 mg/mL.

-2. Inspect the diluted PROTONIX I.V. solution visually for particular matter and discoloration prior to and during administration.
+2. Inspect the diluted PROTONIX I.V. solution visually for particulate matter and discoloration prior to and during administration.

 Storage

-The reconstituted solution may be stored for up to 24 hours at room temperature prior to intravenous infusion and does not need to be protected from light.
+The reconstituted solution may be stored for up to 24 hours at room temperature.

 Do not freeze the reconstituted solution.